hany606/DQN-PyTorch/README.md

-# Internship-Task
+# DQN-PyTorch
-This repository is for solving a task for a summer 2021 research internship  "Implement DQN, policy gradient or actor-critic RL algorith to solve Mountain-Car gym environment"
+This repository was mainly for solving a task for JetBrains Research Lab summer 2021 internship.
+The task's description is: "Implement DQN, policy gradient or actor-critic RL algorith to solve Mountain-Car gym environment"

 ## Details and Explanation